tendermint/atom_one/README.md

  * IBC token transfers back to the hub
  * atomic cross-chain transactions across other simple-transfer zones

-The ICS system must ensure a reasonable Nakamoto coefficient for each zone.
+The ICS system must ensure a reasonable Nakamoto coefficient [TODO: can we make this more concrete?
+At least for now and and amend through governance] for each zone.

 The ICS system must enable geographically regional validator sets, at least in the following regions;